Matanbenami12/Identify_small_objects_SSD/README.md

 NUM_CLASSES = 1

 ```
-We will do all again with SSD resnet
+We will do all again with SSD resnet.

 The resulting output from here
 ![image](https://user-images.githubusercontent.com/56115477/154438852-d7807fdb-0a45-42af-a14e-1c44ad643067.png)